Brokkenpiloot/Laughder/PROGRESSBOOK.md

 ## 28 January ~12:00

 Lots of progress in one hour, however, SignUpInBackGround in REgisterActivity is throwing an exception, and I'm not sure why, so gonna just commit this progress so I can compare code.

+## 28 January ~20:30

+Decently happy with the end result.
+Yes, I've had to downscale my MVP, but I've come up with reasonably functional alternatives.
+The functionalites that I had planned to implement but have had to drop were the YouTube fragment and the chat function.
+These proved slightly to challenging to implement under time pressure.
+Given more time I am confident that this minor has given me the tools to be able to implement them myself.
+In fact, I plan to keep on working on this app after the completion of this course.
+Anyways, today I managed to add the filter to the browse screen, add phone numbers to the match screen (in a string, not yet clickable unfortunately), a youtubelink checker, and a bunch of other polish level functions.
+This checker check to see if the link string contains the string "youtu".
+This is not foolproof of course, but will at least make it harder for jokers to put weird things there.
+All in all decently happy, the app looks reasnably well, but I could have done more with more time.